Many questions regarding our league are here in our Frequently Asked Questions section.

 - High School House (Grades 9-12)

 We do also subdivide the age groups into divisions if enrollment permits.
+Some age groups may be combine if enrollment is low.

 If everyone makes a house league team, what are the evaluations for?